IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_key_template.rst

     (Required for new resource) The UUID of the Vault in which the update is to take place.

-  name (True, str, None)
-    (Required for new resource) Name of the template, it will be referenced when creating managed keys.

-  key (True, list, None)
-    (Required for new resource) Properties describing the properties of the managed key.

   keystores (True, list, None)
     (Required for new resource) An array describing the type and group of target keystores the managed key is to be installed in.